GDPR

 5. Documentation

-Document every review: who checked which sources, and when?
+Document each review: Who checked which sources, and when?
 Which information was extracted?
 What role did it play in the decision?

 6. Automated tool instead of manual research

 Manual research by HR staff is not scalable and is prone to errors.
-Specialized tools like Indicium conduct GDPR-compliant social media screening: only publicly available, job-relevant information, without digging into private profiles.
+Specialized tools like Indicium carry out GDPR-compliant social media screening: only publicly accessible, job-relevant information, without scrutinizing private profiles.

 AGG claim

-If a candidate is rejected in a discriminatory manner, they can claim compensation of up to 3 months’ salary.
+If an applicant is rejected in a discriminatory way, they may claim damages of up to 3 monthly salaries.

 GDPR fine

-For a GDPR violation: up to €20 million or 4% of global annual turnover.
+For a GDPR violation: up to €20 million or 4% of global annual revenue.

 Reputational damage

-If candidates share online that they were illegally screened, employer branding suffers.
+If applicants report online how they were illegally scrutinized, employer branding suffers.

 What Indicium does differently in social media screening